ENSE-405-Fall2019-EnggOBA/OBA/4. Possible Technologies/Jonathon Florek.md

 ## Backend

-- NodeJS & Express & TypeScript
+- NodeJS & Express & TypeScript (did 2 work terms with this)
-- dotnet core
+- dotnet core (did 1 work term + lots of part time work with this)
 - [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))
   - also see onion architecture
   - domain model is core model of system (operations done on this & invalid instances can't be constructed without throwing an exception); this component doesn't reference any outer parts of the system